Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 - In the event the tenant abandons it

-Secondly, the timing must be right.
-The law states that this must be done at “reasonable” times unless otherwise agreed upon with the tenant.
-And last but not least, Nevada landlords must provide the tenant with a notice of at least 24 hours.
+Secondly, the timing must be right when entering the premises.
+The law states that this must be done at “reasonable” times unless otherwise agreed upon between landlord and tenant.

 Security Deposits

-- Allowable deductions
+- Allowable security deposit deductions

-- The time limit for returns
+- The time limit to return security deposit

 Housing Discrimination